 When conservative author and talk show host Mark Levin launched his ambitious project to restore America, it reenergized a nationwide movement that is working to utilize a little-known constitutional provision in order to restrain the federal government.

 Article V of the Constitution outlines two methods by which the foundational document can be amended.
 The first method is the only one that has ever been used—proposal by Congress.
 The other method is a convention of states, which can be achieved if two-thirds (34) of the states pass similar applications.

 Since the release of Levin’s book, three state legislatures (Alaska, Florida, and Georgia) have passed resolutions that apply for an Article V convention of states that would meet to craft constitutional amendments that would “impose fiscal restraints on the Federal Government, limit the power and jurisdiction of the Federal Government, and limit the terms of office for federal officials and members of Congress.”
 That language was drafted by Convention of States Project.

-Meanwhile, 24 states have passed resolutions seeking a convention to propose a balanced budget amendment to the Constitution.
-Nearly 100 state legislators from 32 states met in December to start a dialogue on a future convention of states.
-The Mount Vernon Assembly will reconvene next month to craft rules for a future Article V convention.
+Additionally, 24 states have passed resolutions seeking a convention to propose a balanced budget amendment to the Constitution.
+Nearly 100 state legislators from 32 states met last December to start a dialogue on a future convention of states.
+The Assembly of State Legislatures will reconvene next month to craft rules for a future Article V convention.

 The Convention of States movement has since garnered widespread support from a host of notable conservative figures.

 Upon the release of Levin’s #1 bestseller, Glenn Beck reportedly sought to end a long-standing rivalry between the two hosts, who individually both draw about 8 million listeners each week, (trailing only Rush Limbaugh and Sean Hannity).